n0kovo/awesome-password-cracking/README.md

 In cryptanalysis and computer security, password cracking is the process of recovering passwords from data that has been stored in or transmitted by a computer system in scrambled form.
 A common approach ([brute-force attack](https://en.wikipedia.org/wiki/Brute-force_attack)) is to repeatedly try guesses for the password and to check them against an available cryptographic hash of the password.

-This is a curated list of awesome tools, research, papers and other projects related to password cracking and password security.
+This is a curated list of awesome tools, research, papers and other projects related to password cracking and password security by [@n0kovo@infosec.exchange](https://infosec.exchange/@n0kovo).

 Read [CONTRIBUTING.md](https://github.com/narkopolo/awesome-password-cracking/blob/main/CONTRIBUTING.md) before contributing!
 In short: